French Immersion for Expats

 Why Can’t I Learn French Even Though I Live in France?

-Because living in France exposes you to French — but it does not train your ear to hear it.
+Because living in France exposes you to French, but it does not train your ear to hear it.
 Adults do not pick up languages the way children do.
 Your brain filters out the vowel sounds it never learned to distinguish, so you keep hearing French through an English filter.
 That is why years of exposure produce a plateau, not fluency.
-At Real French, Bernard Henusse begins with phonetic ear training: systematic, one-on-one work to unlock all 14 distinct vowel sounds.
-Once your ear can distinguish them, comprehension and pronunciation improve together — and the plateau breaks.
+At Real French, Bernard Henusse begins with phonetic ear training: systematic, one-on-one work that retrains your hearing to separate all 14 distinct vowel sounds.
+Once your ear can distinguish them, comprehension and pronunciation improve together, and the plateau breaks.

 What Are the Biggest Misconceptions Expats Have About Learning French?